Join Advanced League and Weekly League to have amazing fun!

 I like Delfino but Merc is right.
 Delfino can't get PT much less a starting role.
 When looking at your career, this is a dead end.
 Maybe that's why we get the folks we do.
 If he's going to take time away from a keeper, then he's got to go.
 OTOH, you can't keep giving away talent for peanuts and stay successful.

+How about trading Carlos Delfino and Amir Johnson for Grant Hill and his expiring?
 I don't know about the salaries and I don't want to learn.
 I just want to continue making dumb suggestions.

 Great line lazy.
 You made me laugh.

 No it would not work.
 Francise is still pretty high on Johnson so hopefully we will not trade him away.
 I don't want to get to the point where we see all these x-Pistons excelling with other teams. detteam - all that stuff was before the team folded in the playoffs.
 I would like to think they all learned something from it and that they both are serious about what they are planning.

 Which is why Joe D is starting to go from one of the best GMs in the league to one of the worst.
 It's one to say we don't have room for certain players, it's another to just give them away.
 So far we've lost Okur, Darko, Dribbles, Big Ben, Mo Evans, and about to lose Delfino (all players capable of playing minutes on most NBA teams) for a combined 1st round pick, a 7foot stiff and a 2nd round draft pick.
 No team improves by giving away assets.